 Biography…

-In and around Birmingham, he sings as a Tenor Lay Clerk at St Philip’s Cathedral, with additional engagements at St Chad’s Catholic Cathedral and the Oratory of St Philip Neri.
+In and around Birmingham, he sings as a Tenor Lay Clerk at St Philip’s Cathedral and Rugby School, with additional engagements at St Chad’s Catholic Cathedral and the Oratory of St Philip Neri.
 He has performed professionally with ensembles including: The Oxford Camerata, The Armonico Consort, Canzonetta Chamber Choir, and the CBSO Chorus in a professional capacity, as well as the award-winning Royal Birmingham Conservatoire Chamber Choir.

-He is an Ex Cathedra Scholar for the 2025/26 season, having previously held the same post for the previous two years, and performs as a member of their consort.
+He is an Ex Cathedra Enhanced Scholar for the 2025/26 season, having been a Student Scholar for the previous two years.

 He was fortunate to perform the world premiere of Philip Sawyers’ Mayflower on the Sea of Time with the English Symphony Orchestra at Worcester Cathedral, and in the UK premiere of John Luther Adams’ Vespers of the Blessed Earth with the CBSO at Birmingham’s Symphony Hall.